umbane/carbon-project/docs/white-paper.md

 #### Carbon Credit rev

-Take the case of a scheme member who purchases an mJ token, which lso receives carbon revenue in the form of an aC token issued as a reward.
+Take the case of a scheme member who purchases an mJ token, which also receives carbon revenue in the form of an aC token issued as a reward.
 Since each mJ would have a relationship to aC depending upon the pledgement choice, a smart contract linking the two tokens is issued.

 Users of our system either convert the two tokens as cArb when required to purchase or redeem energy, or reward other parties via conversion or splitting into ‘energy’ or ‘cash’.
 Once the underlying contract expires, and the the concluding condition (provide transactional energy on our system) is fulfulled, the token vanishes

-The system would thus ‘burn’ the resulting tokens after an instant onchain audit, a self-correcting thsystem to avoid the problem of our tokens exceeding the actual energy supply, or an equally problematic devaluation situation, whose progress requires further modelling and monitoring.
+The system would thus ‘burn’ the resulting tokens after an onchain audit, a self-correcting system to avoid the problem of our tokens exceeding the actual energy supply, or an equally problematic devaluation situation, whose progress requires further modelling and monitoring.

 cArb (cA+mj) Tokens would always be issued based upon the total resource created, and logged as blockchain entries, with a corresponding ledger and transaction entry, enabling real-time auditing.